-If you are on an on-call contract, the basic principle is that you must be called to work a shift at least four days before that shift.
-(Note: in some CLAs this period is shorter; so depending on the client you work for, a shorter period may apply to you.)
-In other words, you know on which day(s) and at what times you have to work at least four days in advance.
+The basic principle is that you will be called up for work within the established reference days and times and at least 4 days in advance.
+In other words, you know on which day(s) and at what times you have to work at least 4 days in advance.
 However, for some clients and/or work, it is very difficult to let you know when exactly you have to work four days in advance.
-Examples include distribution centers that are dependent on online orders, the health care sector or the hospitality sector.
+Examples include delivery services or distribution centers that are dependent on online orders, the health care sector or the hospitality sector.
 This means you may be called with less time to spare.
-However, in that case, you are not obliged to come and work.
+However, in that case, you are not obliged to accept the work.
 This also applies if shortly before your shift starts, you are asked to start a bit earlier or work a bit longer than initially scheduled.

-In such cases, please let the client know as soon as possible whether or not you can make it.
+We do expect you to let us know, or the client (if they make the call), as soon as possible, whether or not you are coming.
 We may agree on a certain period with you within which you must respond.
+This may vary, depending on the client or pool.